-EARTH SCIENCE SCP

-The course follows the general curriculum for the earth science course offered to freshman, and shall include a discussion of the Earth, its materials, processes, history and position in space.
-The small class size allows the individual needs of students to be met.
-Earth Science provides students with the opportunity for scientific inquiry in studying the planet Earth and the surrounding environment.
+EARTH SCIENCE SCP GRADE 9 Prerequisite: IEP Required 6 Credits in studying the planet Earth and the surrounding environment.
 It is concerned with Earth's materials, changes of the surface and interior, and the forces that cause these changes.
 Earth Science also examines the interaction between Earth's weather and climate, the changes of organisms through time as interpreted by organic evolution.
 A survey of topics includes; geology, oceanography, meteorology, and astronomy.